Noise Levels in Bishops Corner, West Hartford, CT | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Bishops Corner

 Average noise levels for Bishops Corner residents, grouped by direction from the center of Bishops Corner.
-Central Bishops Corner carries the highest population-weighted average; Northern Bishops Corner carries the lowest.
-Just 16% of residents in Northern Bishops Corner live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Central Bishops Corner.
+The highest population-weighted average is in northeastern Bishops Corner; the lowest is in southwestern Bishops Corner, where just 8% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Bishops Corner